-This letter covers the final quarter of 2008 and, as usual, we write to update you on developments that happened in the quarter, indicate future plans, where we can, and clarify guidance, where necessary.
+In view of the special issues that affect commercial banks in The Bahamas, we have decided to write separately to you to outline some specific matters and developments affecting you and your peer group.
+This first letter covers the final quarter of 2008 and, as usual, we write to update you on developments that happened in the quarter, indicate future plans, where we can, and clarify guidance, where necessary.

-In the context of the continued turbulence in global financial markets, our current assessment is that, so far, The Bahamas' banking sector has been relatively insulated from the effects of the global financial crisis.
+In the context of the continued turbulence in global financial markets, our current assessment is that, so far, The Bahamas' financial services sector has been relatively insulated from the effects of the global financial crisis.
 This reflects factors such as the absence of external wholesale deposits in domestic banks, strong liquidity requirements, a strong capital position and the absence of investments in overseas assets such as sub-prime mortgages that have lost value and now have become illiquid.
 Nevertheless, this fairly positive assessment leaves no room for complacency in view of the continuing dramatic deterioration in the global real economy, on which key industrial sectors in The Bahamas are critically dependent.
-Signs of pressures for commercial banks have appeared in 2008 in the significant and sustained increases in loan arrears, and 2009 will be a very challenging year for the Bahamian financial system in general and commercial banks in particular.
+Signs of pressures for commercial banks have appeared in 2008 in the significant and sustained increases in loan arrears and 2009 will be a very challenging year for the Bahamian financial system in general and commercial banks in particular.
 These concerns underscore the importance of banks having a robust risk governance framework to enable them to continue to support clients with long-term viability, while maintaining strong capital and liquidity positions.
-In response to this difficult business environment, we have taken steps to increase our monitoring of the prudential position of commercial banks.
+In response to this difficult business environment, we have taken steps to increase our monitoring of the prudential positions of commercial banks.

 A key objective, therefore, is to ensure that emerging difficulties in material firms are identified quickly to enable timely and proportionate mitigation actions to be taken by supervisors and firms' management working together.
-To this end, we have been taking steps over the last quarter to strengthen our oversight of banks, particularly in monitoring the domestic credit situation.
+To this end, we have taken steps over the last quarter to strengthen our oversight of banks credit activities.
 We are requiring commercial banks to submit, on a monthly and quarterly basis, information on the largest on and off-balance sheet exposures, more granular aging information for arrears, a breakdown of restructured assets and information on lending policies and procedures.
 Going forward, we will enhance reporting in other areas, including quarterly reporting of banks' regulatory capital position in line with the Basel Capital Accord requirements.
-We also will be seeking to gather additional and precise data on discretionary assets under management, non-discretionary assets management and other private banking activities.
-We will be writing to you separately on this later.